How to Create Docker Images?

 Sign up to KodeKloud to get instant access to the Playground and the free course, Docker for absolute beginners.

-To get started, we will be cloning a git repository that contains all the files for creating the Docker images.
+To get started, we will be cloning a git repository that contains all the files needed to create the Docker images.

 git clone https://github.com/thakarprathamesh/python-hello-world-program.git

-The below snapshot shows what files are present in the git repository.
+The snapshot below shows the files that are present in the git repository.

 Contents of the git repo